-Test 2: The evaluator attempted to connect to the TOE using a host public key algorithm that is not included in the ST selection and observed that the connection failed.
+Test 2 - The evaluator attempted to connect to the TOE using a SSH client using a disallowed authentication algorithm and verified that it was not accepted.

 TSS Assurance Activities: The evaluator shall check the TSS to ensure that it lists the supported data integrity algorithms, and that that list corresponds to the list in this component.